 A non-DMG and non-S1G STA uses the More Data subfield to indicate to a STA in PS mode that more BUs are buffered for that STA at the AP.
 The More Data subfield is valid in individually addressed Data or Man- agement frames transmitted by an AP to a STA in PS mode.
 The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA (see 11.2.3.6 (AP operation)).

-For a non-AP MLD, an AP affiliated with an AP MLD uses the More Data subfield to indicate to a non-AP STA in PS mode affiliated with the non-AP MLD that more BUs, corresponding to Data frames with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default link mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames that are not a TPC Request frame or a Link Measurement Request frame (see 35.3.12.4 (Traffic indication)) are buffered for the non-AP MLD at the AP MLD (see 35.3.7.1.6 (Use of More Data subfield by an MLD)).
+For a non-AP MLD, an AP affiliated with an AP MLD uses the More Data subfield to indicate to a non-AP STA in PS mode affiliated with the non-AP MLD that more BUs, corresponding to Data frames with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default link mapping, see 35.3.7.1 (TID-to-link mapping)) or bufferable Management frames (see Table 11-3 and 35.3.12.4 (Traffic indication))(#10581) are buffered for the non-AP MLD at the AP MLD (see 35.3.7.1.6 (Use of More Data subfield by an MLD)).
 The More Data sub- field is valid in individually addressed Data or Management frames transmitted by an AP affiliated with an AP MLD to a STA affiliated with a non-AP MLD that is in PS mode and in certain control frames as defined below.

 Change the fourth paragraph as follows:

-The AP can set the More Data subfield to 1 to indicate that it has a pending transmission for the STA or, if the AP is affiliated with an AP MLD, to indicate that the AP MLD has additional buffered BUs correspond- ing to frames with TIDs that are mapped to the link on which the AP operates by the most recent DL TID-to- link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link map- ping)) or Management frames that are not a TPC Request frame or a Link Measurement Request frame (see35.3.12.4 (Traffic indication)) if it has received a frame that contains a QoS Info field in which the More Data Ack subfield is equal to 1 from the STA and one of the following conditions is true:
+The AP can set the More Data subfield to 1 to indicate that it has a pending transmission for the STA or, if the AP is affiliated with an AP MLD, to indicate that the AP MLD has additional buffered BUs correspond- ing to frames with TIDs that are mapped to the link on which the AP operates by the most recent DL TID-to- link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link map- ping)) or bufferable Management frames (see Table 11-3 and 35.3.12.4 (Traffic indication))(#10581) if it has received a frame that contains a QoS Info field in which the More Data Ack subfield is equal to 1 from the STA and one of the following conditions is true:

 The STA is in PS mode and has one or more ACs that are delivery enabled (see 11.2.2.6 (AP opera- tion during the CP)).